wekan/wekan/SECURITY.md

     - Note that currentUser uses code like Meteor.user() in .js file
   - Do not have password hashes in PubSub https://github.com/wekan/wekan/blob/main/server/publications/users.js
   - Only show Admin Panel to Admin https://github.com/wekan/wekan/blob/main/client/components/settings/settingBody.jade#L3
+- If there is a lot of data, use pagination https://github.com/wekan/wekan/blob/main/client/components/settings/peopleBody.js
+- Only have limited amount of data published in PubSub.
+Limit in MongoDB query in publications how much is published.
+Too much could make browser too slow.
 - Use Environment variables for any email etc passwords.
+- But what if you would like to remove minimongo?
+And only use Meteor methods for saving?
+In that case, you don't have realtime updates, and you need to write much more code to load and save data yourself, handle any multi user data saving conflicts yourself, and many Meteor Atmospherejs.com PubSub using packages would not work anymore https://github.com/wekan/we

 ## PubSub: Fix that user can not change to Admin